London neighbourhoods

 - Grant Museum of Zoology - a small space densely packed with skeletons.

 - The National Gallery.
 Book free tickets in advance.
+Since you are here, cross the road to see what’s on in the Canada Gallery.

 - Mall galleries - exciting temporary exhibitions, often free.
 Wildlife Artist of the Year is my favourite.